emarsden/pg-el/README.md

 - [ParadeDB](https://www.paradedb.com/) version 0.13.1 works perfectly (it's really a PostgreSQL extension rather than a distinct database implementation).

-- [IvorySQL](https://www.ivorysql.org/) version 4.2 works perfectly (this fork of PostgreSQL adds some features for compatibility with Oracle).
+- [IvorySQL](https://www.ivorysql.org/) works perfectly (this fork of PostgreSQL adds some features for compatibility with Oracle).
+Last tested 2025-04 with version 4.4.

 - The [Timescale DB](https://www.timescale.com/) extension for time series data works perfectly (last tested with version 2.16.1).